Barry's Coilguns

 pi2 * C

 where T = time in seconds, pi is 3.14159, and C is capacitance in farads.
 The inductance L is in henries.
-The formula is simple; however the Java applet source code got a bit messy by showing values in engineering units.
+The formula is simple; however the Java applet source code got messy by showing values in engineering units.

 Your goal in this simulator is to choose the inductance.
 Use this value to design your coil.
 (Hint: See the next page!)